 All members are asked to participate at whatever level is comfortable.
 Our goal is for every member of the congregation to fulfill the mitzvah and honor of tzedakah through Chai Giving.

 Our pledge period each year begins in September and lasts until

 60 years ago, a small group of visionary families built PTBE as a Reform Jewish community that was egalitarian, social-action based, modern and enduring..
 This community has grown and thrived and in the process we have outgrown our current buildings!
 Physically and functionally we are not able to serve our members as well as we would like.
 From surveys, parlor meetings, and strategic planning we have built design scenarios that reflect our community’s stated desires and 21st century needs.
 We are in the process of raising funds to rebuild our community.

 We are raising funds to rebuild and expand our temple facilities.
-Bonim B'yachad has continued to be a highly successful community undertaking.
-As of June 2016 we have raised more than $6 million with 251 families participating.
-We are close to reaching our mid-point goal.
+Bonim B'yachad has continued to be a highly successful community undertaking, but there is much more we could do with additional gifts.

 Our community has thrived and grown, and in the process we have outgrown our current buildings!
 Physically and functionally we are not able to serve our members as well as we would like.
 The Bonim B'yachad project plans include an expanded main sanctuary, renovated social hall, additional chapel, and new classrooms and meeting spaces.

 This campaign is about YOU.
 Be a part of this once-in-a-generation opportunity.
 Please consider making a multi-year pledge for your family's future.
 For more information contact Lorna Siepser, 650.740.3902, or Rabbi Eisner, 650.341.7701.